 Marchman Act vs Baker Act: What’s the Difference?

 The Marchman Act and Baker Act are similar but apply to different circumstances.
-Simply put, the difference between the Marchman Act and Baker Act is that the Marchman Act concerns a person who is incapacitated due to substance abuse rather than mental illness.
+Simply put, the difference between the Florida Marchman Act and Baker Act in Florida is that the Marchman Act concerns a person who is incapacitated due to substance abuse rather than mental illness.
 When initiating the Marchman Act, the same conditions must be met (the person is unable to care for themselves or is a threat to themself or others, is detached from reality, etc.).

 When a person presents with both a mental illness and a substance use disorder, they are said to have co-occurring disorders or comorbidity.
 Co-occurring disorders are common, with one condition often leading to the other.
 In these situations, it’s imperative that conditions are treated simultaneously in dual diagnosis treatment, rather than one at a time.